Vancouver Art Gallery: Library and archive

-The Vancouver Art Gallery Library and Archives is a non-circulating library that specializing in modern, contemporary and Canadian art.
+The Vancouver Art Gallery Library and Archives is a non-circulating library that specializes in modern, contemporary and Canadian art.
 Its holdings include more than 50,000 books and exhibition catalogues, 30 journal subscriptions, 5,000 files that document various artists, art forms, and works.
-Access to the museum's library and archives require a scheduled appointment.
+Access to the museum's library and archives is currently not available to the public.

 The museum's archives contain the institution's official records since its founding in 1931.
 In addition to institutional documents, the archives also includes files from B.C.
 Binning, and the books and serials where Bill Bissett's concrete poetry was published.

 Programs

 The Vancouver Art Gallery offers a wide range of public programs throughout the year, including live performances marketed under the FUSE program, scholar's lectures, artist's talks, as well as dance and musical performances.
 In its most recent year, the gallery has featured over 60 presenters, including historian Timothy Brook, writer Sarah Milroy, and Emily Carr scholar, Gerta Moray.
 In May 2015, the gallery welcomed architect Jacques Herzog as he presented his first lecture in Canada on architecture and the new Vancouver Art Gallery building.